ginetta/skeleton/README.md

 ## What is skeleton

-Skeleton is a frontend project boilerplate.
+Skeleton is a frontend boilerplate.
 It **embraces modularity** and generates a living styleguide that facilitates the communication between the parties involved in the development process.

 ### Skeleton features:
 #### [A JS / SCSS / CSS / Grunt toolset](#toolset)
 The skeleton includes some CSS and JS helpers/libraries to help you.
 It also includes a set of grunt tasks that are pre-configured to get you going.

 #### [A defined files/folders structure](#structure)
 To unify all the projects you work on, skeleton defines a folder structure to put your files in.

 #### [A reusable components convention](#reusable-components)
 Skeleton also defines a way to write components that you can re-use in your project.

 #### [A styleguide generator](#styleguide)
 A style-guide containing all components and theme styles will be generated automatically while you develop and design.
 It creates a *common language* for all project members and a quick overview over your projects components and explains their usage.

 #### [A static site generator](#site-generator)
 The skeleton includes grunt tasks to compile jade templates with data files.